andrewchambers/c/README.md

 ## Design choices

-- Between Follow 80/20.
-We should be able to be far faster than gcc, but still generate decent code.
+- We should be able to be *MUCH* faster than gcc, but still generate decent code.
 Choose fast algorithms.
 They will also make the code simpler.
 - Die on error, I don't need to see 1 good error and 50 junk errors caused by the first.
 - Few/No warnings.
 Building is different to checking, if you want warnings, use something like clang static checker.